An Elucidation on the RERA Act, 2016

 Property matters are extremely serious.
 MyAdvo understands the sensitivity of property matters and connects you with Top Property Lawyers, RERA Experts and Property Documentation Lawyers in over 1000 cities in India.

-MyAdvo acts as client's legal concierge providing technology solutions for Lawyer Discovery, Price Discovery and Case updates.
-With the use of technological solutions, we match the client’s requirements with the lawyer based on expertise, experience, location etc. Our dedicated team of 60+ in Delhi, Mumbai and Bangalore strive to do everything to help the client in taking the better-informed decision by understanding his legal situation and requirement..
-Further, for any query regarding the operational or financial debtor you can consult the lawyer online and also ask legal advice online.
+MyAdvo acts as the client's legal concierge providing technology solutions for Lawyer Discovery, Price Discovery and Case updates.
+With the use of technological solutions, we match the client’s requirements with the lawyer based on expertise, experience, location, etc. Our dedicated team of 60+ in Delhi, Mumbai, and Bangalore strive to do everything to help the client in taking the better-informed decision by understanding his legal situation and requirement.
+Further, for any query regarding the operational or financial debtor, you can consult the lawyer online and also ask legal advice online.